 Whenever a program uses a function that is not part of the main code, it makes an API call.
 It’s usually when a program is asking an outside application or server to perform a task.
 For example, if a program needs to open a new file window, it will ask the operating system to open one.

-The API Value Chain
+The API value chain

 APIs are the digital gateway to your business.
-An API is a set of programming instructions that other developers can use to access and manage your business assets.
+An API is a set of programming instructions that other developers can access and manage your business assets.
 To understand the API value chain, you need to identify the actors involved at each step.

 Your business has an asset that other companies might find helpful.
 You decide to put it out there for people to use, and this is the start of our API Value Chain.
 The asset can be data or any business functionality you want to share.
 For example, the asset could be product information, customer information, Twitter feeds, postal tracking information, payment, and banking services.